Ada-Developers-Academy/core-unit-1/composition/composition.md

 ## A Longer Example: Product and ShoppingCart

-Let's look at one more example of a one-to-many composition relationship.
+Let's look at one more example of one-to-one and one-to-many composition relationships.

 ```python
 class Product: